CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 ## YouTube Objects

-YouTube video items are supported in Item pages via the `item_video` "display_template".
+YouTube video items are supported in Item pages via the `video` "display_template".
-Provide the full YouTube video link in "object_download" field.
+Provide the full YouTube video link in "object_location" field.
 Use the API recipes below to fill in the "image_small" and "image_thumb" fields if desired.

 The "image_small" and "image_thumb" fields can be filled in using YouTube's image API.